Powerbomb: Spinning powerbomb

 Also called a spiral bomb.
 The wrestler lifts the opponent up onto their shoulders and spins around several rotations before sitting down and slamming the opponent down to the mat, as in a sitout powerbomb.
 A release variation sees the wrestler remain standing or kneeling and just throwing the opponent away from them onto their back to the mat.
 A gutwrench variation is also possible, with the wrestler dropping the opponent as in a normal gutwrench powerbomb.
 This maneuver was used by Diamond Dallas Page, but the sitout variation was popularized by Michael Elgin, who adopted it as his finisher as the Elgin Bomb.

 Spin-out powerbomb

 Also known as a Blue Thunder Driver or a Blue Thunder Bomb, this is a belly-to-back powerbomb, usually beginning in the back suplex position in which the wrestler stands behind their opponent and puts their head under the arm of the opponent.
 They then lift the opponent up using one arm around the waist of the opponent and another under their legs.
 The wrestler then spins the opponent around 180°, dropping them to the mat back first as they drop to a sitting position.
 Invented by Jun Akiyama, it is used as a signature move by Sami Zayn, as well as Konosuke Takeshita.
 Apollo Crews uses a toss variation of the move.
-John Cena uses a kneeling variation of the move, dubbing it the Protoplex.
+John Cena uses a kneeling variation of the move, dubbing it the Protobomb.